Ji-Man Choi Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in MLB.

-- The Astros have the 10th-ranked team ERA across all league pitching staffs (3.95).
+- The Astros' 3.78 team ERA ranks ninth among all MLB pitching staffs.

-- Astros pitchers combine to rank 14th in baseball in home runs surrendered (10 total, 1.0 per game).
+- Astros pitchers combine to rank 15th in baseball in home runs surrendered (11 total, one per game).

-- Valdez (0-1) takes the mound for the Astros to make his third start this season.
+- Javier (1-0) gets the starting nod for the Astros, his third of the season.

-- The left-hander last pitched on Wednesday against the Detroit Tigers, when he tossed seven innings, allowing two earned runs while giving up eight hits.
+- His most recent appearance came on Wednesday against the Detroit Tigers, when the right-hander went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.